Information for Current and Prospective MS Statistics Students

 - See the course requirements at the degree web site.

 - Each semester, register as early as possible.
-Some courses become full quickly and you may not be able to take a course that you are interested in.
+Some courses fill up quickly and you may not be able to take a course that you are interested in.
 At the other extreme, sometimes too many students wait to register and a class may have such low enrollment that it is cancelled before the semester begins.
 Registering early for all courses that you are interested in can prevent these unfortunate situations from occurring.

 - Courses you took as an undergraduate may not be repeated for credit towards your master's degree.

-- No more than 6-units of coursework may be taken through open university or transferred from another institution.
+- No more than 6-units of coursework may be taken through Open University or transferred from another institution.
 Coursework used for another degree may not be counted towards this degree.